Difference between AWT vs Swing

 Below is the top 11 comparison between AWT vs Swing:

-As AWT is a bridge between the application and underlying native interface, implementing it on a new operating system can include a lot of work.
-Because it requires a native peer to be developed again.
+AWT is a bridge between the application and the underlying native interface.
+Implementing it on a new operating system can include a lot of work because it requires a native peer to be developed again.
 The use of native peer limits the functionality of AWT.
 AWT has two levels of APIs –

 - One provides a basic general interface between the application and the native OS.